SUSHIL-PU/DSA-PYTHON/README.md

-    targetSum.py    -   Find the set of elements whose sum is equal to the given target getStairPath.py     -   Get all the possible paths to reach down from the given stair mazePath.py     -   Find the paths of a maze to visit from source to destination.
+    targetSum.py    -   Find the set of elements whose sum is equal to the given target getStairPath.py     -   Get all the possible paths to reach down from the given stair mazePath.py     -   Find the paths of a maze to visit from source to destination. printPermutation.py     -   To print all the possible permutation of an string